 Our goal is to rapidly develop internationally competitive retinal implants and technologies that are shown to be clinically safe and effective in restoring sight, leading to successful commercialisation.

-We are developing two devices simultaneously:
+We are working with three devices simultaneously:

 In addition to developing the hardware for these devices, our researchers are:

 - designing strategies to electrically stimulate the remaining cells in the retina so visual information can be passed along the visual pathway to the brain